krujos/cf-zsh-autocompletion/README.md

 It doesn't provide extended help for commands, which would be nice.
 For instance when you type ```cf push <tab>``` you don't get the usage.

 It doesn't know about parameters yet, so it won't prompt you for everything you need in the create-user-provided-service command.

-It doesn't know about the shorthand for many cf commands (i.e. cups, l, cs, ds).

 #El Problemo?
 Open an issue or submit a PR please!